white-lab/protocols/protocols/proximity_ligation_assay/PLA_Conjugation.md

     2. Pre-rinse filter twice with Wash Buffer and leave last rinse in filter until ready for antibody...
 DO NOT LET FILTER DRY OUT.
-    3. Add sample and place filter in a collection tube and spin 6 minutes at 14,000 rpm (4 °C).
+    3. Add sample and place filter in a collection tube and spin 6 minutes at 14,000 rpm (4°C).
-    4. Invert filter in new collection tube and spin 2 minutes at 1,200 rpm (4 °C) to recover.
+    4. Invert filter in new collection tube and spin 2 minutes at 1,200 rpm (4°C) to recover.
 Top up to 50 μL final volume with filtrate if necessary.
 2. Dissolve 1mg (1 vial) S-HyNic to 10mM with 344.5 μL DMSO.
     * NOTE: Prepare fresh and use immediately.
 Do not store the dissolved